 Section 3.9 Waiver of Notice: Notice of any meeting may be waived if each Trustee, by a writing filed with the records of the meeting, waives such notice.

 Section 3.10 Open Meeting Law: The Board of Trustees and its committees, irrespective of what the title may be, will comply in all respects with the Open Meeting Law, G.L. c.
 30A, §§ 18-25, and the regulations, guidance, and directives of the Office of the Attorney General.
 This includes, but is not limited to, training, notice of meetings, records of meetings, and executive sessions.
 G.L. c.
-30A, § 18-25 A member of the board of trustees may participate remotely in a meeting provided that such participation complies with the requirements of 940 CMR 29.10 including, but not limited to, meeting the permissible reasons for remote participation.
+30A, § 18-25

+Section 3.11 Remote Participation: A member of the board of trustees may participate remotely in a meeting provided that such participation complies with the requirements of 940 CMR 29.10 including, but not limited to, meeting the permissible reasons for remote participation.

-Section 3.13 Conflict of Interest Law: The Board of Trustees complies with the Massachusetts Conflict of Interest Law, M.G.L.
+Section 3.12 Conflict of Interest Law: The Board of Trustees complies with the Massachusetts Conflict of Interest Law, M.G.L.
 Chapter 268A.
 Members of the board of trustees will comply with the Commonwealth's state ethics requirements including, but not limited to, meeting all training requirements; complying with G.L. c.
 268A, the conflict of interest law; filing all required disclosures under G.L. c.
 268A; and filing all statements of financial interest in a timely fashion as required by G.L. c.
 71, § 89(u).
 Failure to comply with state ethics requirements may result in removal of individual board members by the board of trustees or by the Commissioner.
 G.L. c.
 71, § 89(u); 603 CMR 1.06(2)(e)